Advertisement

 Click on icon to see table/diagram/image

-Overall the safety profile of durvalumab in PD-L1 TC ≥1% subgroup was consistent with the intent to treat population, as was the PD-L1 TC <1% subgroup.
+Overall, the safety profile of durvalumab in PD-L1 TC ≥1% subgroup was consistent with the intent to treat population, as was the PD-L1 TC <1% subgroup.

 Patient-reported outcomes: Patient-reported symptoms, function and health-related quality of life (HRQoL) were collected using the EORTC QLQ-C30 and its lung cancer module (EORTC QLQ-LC13).
 The LC13 and C30 were assessed at baseline, every 4 weeks for the first 8 weeks, followed by every 8 weeks until completion of the treatment period or discontinuation of IMFINZI due to toxicity or disease progression.
 Compliance was similar between the IMFINZI and placebo treatment groups (83% vs. 85.1% overall of evaluable forms completed).